Search Local History Articles

 - Jordan and Davis Wharf (later Cowell Wharf): the first wharf in Santa Cruz, originally built at this location by Elihu Anthony in 1849.
 In 1906 it was owned by the Henry Cowell Limeworks, but broke into two parts in a storm a year later, at the end of 1907.
 The pier is an extension of Bay St., which was an important commercial route, to avoid hauling lumber, lime, and other heavy cargo through downtown.
 In this picture you can see a wagon train, with pairs of horses pulling two large wagons, crossing the small bridge on Bay St. in front of the lagoon, heading to the wharf.

-- Railroad Wharf: David Gharkey built this wharf in 1856, which became the Railroad Wharf after the South Pacific Coast Railroad bought it in 1875.
+- Railroad Wharf: built by the South Pacific Coast Railroad in 1875.
 The railroad tracks ran all the way out to the end of the wharf, which was torn down in 1922.

 - Sea Beach Hotel: a first class hotel, like the Del Monte in Monterey.
 And a fine location, right on the bay, but it burned down to the ground six years later, on June 12th, 1912.
 Ever since then, for an entire century, the question has been raised regularly whether Santa Cruz needs another first class hotel.